A User's Review of the HTC 8X with Windows Phone 8

 HTC 8X packs some good hardware inside.
 It has a Qualcomm S4 1.5 GHz dual core processor, 1GB of RAM, a 4.3 inch touch screen with Gorilla Glass 2 with a resolution of 1280 x 720 pixels, back and front cameras, and 16 GB (14.56 GB free space) of storage space.
 The back camera is an 8 megapixel camera with autofocus.
 The front camera has only 2.1 megapixels.
 HTC 8X provides support for the IEEE 802.11 a/b/g/n wireless standards.
 It is able to work also with 802.11n wireless networks running at 5GHz.This is good since not that many smartphones are able to work at this frequency.
-A peculiar aspect of the HTC 8X is that you cannot extend its storage space, like you can on the much cheaper HTC 8S.
-But then again, the HTC 8X doesn’t have the storage space issues its cheaper brother has.
-If you are interested in the phone’s full specs, you can find them here: Windows Phone 8x by HTC.
-If you are curious how the packaging looks and what you will find inside, don’t hesitate to watch this unboxing video:
+A peculiar aspect of the HTC 8X is that you cannot extend its storage space like you can on the much cheaper HTC 8S.
+But then again, the HTC 8X doesn't have the storage space issues its cheaper brother has.
+If you are interested in the phone's full specs, you can find them here: Windows Phone 8x by HTC.

 Design & Build Quality